asim-hanif/italy-places/README.md

 - User should be able to see all of their favorite places
 - User should be able to remove individual places from their favorites

+## Docker Compose
+Docker images for client and server applications are available at [docker hub](https://hub.docker.com/r/asimhanif23250).
+You can run the application locally without ever getting the source code using docker compose

+- Get docker-compose.yml file from this repository.
+- In terminal run `sudo docker-compose up` (this will download the docker images for client and server and run those images).
+- After the completion of obove command client and server are accessable at `http://localhost:4200` and `http://localhost:3000` respectively.

 ## Setup Dev Server
 ### PlacesClient